TosMIC20/testblog/docs/FLA/Regular Expr & Lang.md

 >- If $E$ and $F$ contain variables, then $E=F$ iff whatever language we substitute for the variables in them, they represent the same language.

 >[!info]
->You can skip to [[Regular Expr&Lang#Test for a RE algebraic law|Test for a RE algebraic law]] directly for more on equivalence between REs.
+>You can skip to [[Regular Expr & Lang#Test for a RE algebraic law|Test for a RE algebraic law]] directly for more on equivalence between REs.

 ### Basic laws: